Specialised tool · AI generative fill

 Download the clean version

-Tap Remove sticker.
-SDXL inpainting takes roughly 20–30 seconds to redraw the masked regions with plausible content — skin tones, background textures, text behind the sticker, whatever was there originally.
-Hit Download for a PNG at your upload's dimensions.
+Tap Remove.
+The AI takes roughly 20–30 seconds to redraw the masked regions with plausible content — skin tones, background textures, text behind the sticker, whatever was there originally.
+Hit Download for a PNG at your photo's aspect ratio.
 Sharing the clean image back to social without the original platform's sticker is now possible, though do respect each platform's terms of service.

 Where this tool earns its keep